Living in Malaysia: The Complete Visa Guide for 2026

 Guardian Visa

-For parents whose children are studying in Malaysia at an international school.
+For parents whose children study at an international school in Malaysia.

 Professional Visit Pass

-For short technical or artistic missions (less than 12 months).
+For short technical or artistic assignments (less than 12 months).

 Focus: The New MM2H Rules

 The Malaysia My Second Home (MM2H) program has undergone a major overhaul for 2026.
-The objective is clear: attract high-value residents while stimulating the local real estate market.
+The goal is clear: attract high-value residents while boosting the local property market.

 Silver Category